Apple designer Jony Ive is ‘zealous’ over the tech giant’s most personal device

 It has taken time for the watch to gain traction.
 When it was introduced in 2015, the watch was pitched in part as a fashion accessory, and Vogue devoted a spread to it.
 More recent versions began to emphasize health with new apps and functions — measuring heart beats, encouraging deep breaths, challenging friends with fitness goals.

 Then the letters began pouring in.
 People described how the watch saved their lives, by detecting medical abnormalities or allowing them to contact someone in an emergency such as a car crash.
-Ive, who said he has his own cardiac concerns, said he has read “thousands” of the letters and has used his watch in an emergency.
+Ive said he has read “thousands” of the letters and has used his watch in an emergency.

 “I’m so zealous about the watch because I see it as making a material difference to people’s quality of life and actually their ability to be alive,” Ive said.